ludwig-ai/ludwig-docs/docs/configuration/features/h3_features.md

     dropout: 0
 ```

-This encoder encodes each components of the H3 representation (mode, edge, resolution, base cell and children cells) with embeddings.
+This encoder encodes each component of the H3 representation (mode, edge, resolution, base cell and children cells) with embeddings.
 Children cells with value `0` will be masked out.

 After the embedding, all embeddings are summed and optionally passed through a stack of fully connected layers.